-The scope of the Committee encompasses the Committee’s and its Subcommittees' technical responsibilities.
+The scope of the Committee describes the technical responsibilities of the Main Committee and of its Subcommittees.
 Subcommittees, in addition to their technical responsibilities, have direct responsibility for remaining cognizant of social implications, the environment, esthetics, increased employment, and other matters as related to the practice of electrical engineering.

 - Treatment of matters in which the dominant factors are the design, construction and operation of devices or assembled gear to establish (make), interrupt, or change connections in any electric circuit under normal or abnormal condition, including treatment of the following: